next-projects/nextframework/README.md

 ## Database Connection and Hibernate

 The quickest way to configure a database is to uncomment the HSQLDB dependency on `/ivy.xml` file, and run `Retrieve Ivy dependencies`.
-Next automatically detects HSQLDB on classpath and configures a datasource automatically for it.
+Next automatically detects HSQLDB on the classpath and configures a data source automatically for it.

-To define custom datasource, use connection.properties file.
+To define a custom data source, use connection.properties file.
 Define driver, url, username and password properties.

-When there is a datasource avaiable, next configures hibernate.
+When there is a data source available, next configures hibernate.
 Hibernate annotations can be used.
 No configuration required.

 ## More

-Next yet comes with features like, crud operations support, gereneric DAOs, java to javscript convertion, a collections of tags, reports and charts api and more.
+Next yet comes with features like, crud operations support, generic DAOs, java to javascript conversion, a collection of tags, reports and charts API and more.
 Access [Next Framework Site][] for more information.